 Looking for new spots to try?
-Lori Fredrich will be dishing out her top five picks in 20 different dining categories throughout the month of October.
+Lori Fredrich has dished out her top five picks in 20 different dining categories, from brunch to BBQ and everything in between.

 The fare of Mexico is as diverse as the country is large, making it a cuisine that one could spend a lifetime exploring.
-And it might just take that long to sample every worthy dish from the plethora of Mexican restaurants in town.
-But, if you're up for the challenge, here are five spots you should definitely put on your list.
+And it might just take that long to sample every worthy dish from the plethora of Mexican restaurants in Milwaukee and beyond.

 1. El Tlaxcalteca

 My first visits to El Tlaxcalteca took place in early 2019, just a few months after the restaurant opened.
 The menu was filled with regional specialties; but I looked forward most to the selection of daily specials, which included items like tortitas de pollo (chicken croquettes) served with egg, pozole, albondigas and pipian rojo with pork.

-2. La Dama
+3. La Dama

 La Dama has been among the local restaurants to set the bar for modern Mexican fare with a laundry list of ever-changing items from inventive tacos and tostadas to entrees like citrus crusted salmon with beet puree, chapulin and toasted corn hibiscus reduction.
-Don't miss the tender lamb shank barilla with pasilla consomme, chickpeas, onions, cilantro and chile de arbol.
-It's amazing.

 4. Al Pastor

 This family-owned restaurant made a big move in 2020, leaving their tiny restaurant on Burnham to reopen in their current home.
 The move brought not only a larger kitchen and dining room, but also palomas, margaritas and other cocktails.
 What hasn't changed?
-Their delicious menu, which features dishes like alambre, a meat-filled platter of steak, bacon, ham, chorizo, grilled veggies, and pineapple topped with melted Oaxaca cheese served with a side of warm tortillas.
-It's delicious.
+Their menu, which is filled with delicious items like birria (the traditional stew), marinated steak in chile de arbol sauce and staples like tacos.

 Lori is an avid cook whose accrual of condiments and spices is rivaled only by her cookbook collection.
 Her passion for the culinary industry was birthed while balancing A&W root beer mugs as a teenage carhop, fed by insatiable curiosity and fueled by the people whose stories entwine with each and every dish.
 She’s had the privilege of chronicling these tales via numerous media, including OnMilwaukee and in her book “Milwaukee Food.”
 Her work has garnered journalism awards from entities including the Milwaukee Press Club.